20/10 Items in green are Currently under-review

 Truancy and moderate attendance issues (below 95%)

-PT TT with parental support put in place
+Increasing Flexi-TT with parental support put in place with fortnightly reviews.

 Funding for Nurture group– to build teamwork and social/emotional skills

-Funding for Social Skills Course – to re-engage students with learning, to build teamwork skills – 6-week course
+Funding for Life Skills Course – to re-engage students with learning, to build teamwork skills – 6-week course

 Funding for support from KS3 outreach project –to build successful experiences.
 Social Worker support for parents and for students to help him engage with his learning